ITU-BDSA23-GROUP25/Chirp/docs/report.md

 ## To running test suit
-In order to run the test suit locally navigate to \chirp and run the following command:
+In order to run the test suit locally navigate to /chirp and run the following command:

 dotnet test